enasequence/read_docs/mod_06.rst

 During the submission process in the ENA interactive Webin service, the interface will automatically indicate the files to be uploaded based on your answer to a short multiple choice questionaire (3 questions).
 Please answer the questions carefully and be sure to upload the right files.
 This is a critical step for your submission to be completed automatically.

 **Submit the Assembly.**
-Once you succesfully submit your assembly, you will see a Webin a confirmation page in your browser; submission account's holders will also receive a confirmation email providing a unique identifier for each submitted assembly (ERZXXXXXX).
+Once you successfully submit your assembly, you will see in Webin a confirmation page in your browser; submission account holders will also receive a confirmation email providing a unique identifier for each submitted assembly (ERZXXXXXX).
 This identifier should be used to contact us for any further query related to the submission.
 The ERZXXXXXX must not be used in the sequence citation paper.
 Accession numbers to be used for publication purposes are described `here <http://www.ebi.ac.uk/ena/about/citing-ena-data>`_.